Apply for BAföG to attend school

 - are over 30 years old when you begin your training.

-If you attend an evening high school or a college preparatory school, you will receive parent-independent BAföG.
+If you attend an evening high school or a college preparatory school, you are eligible for parent-independent BAföG.
 This means that your parents’ income is not taken into account when calculating your BAföG eligibility.

-Note: The starting point for the income calculation is generally the sum of positive income.
-Under student aid law, for employed individuals this is gross income minus
+Note: The starting point for calculating income is generally the total of positive earnings.
+Under student financial aid law, for employed individuals this is gross income minus

 - income-related expenses,